iwebsolutions/update-notification-email-address/README.txt

 1. Settings page.

 == Changelog ==

+= 1.1.0 =
+* Add multiple email address support.
+You can now enter a comma-separated list of email addresses.
+* Save default value when we prepare the option.
+* Delete settings when the plugin is uninstalled.

 = 1.0.3 =
 * Move localisation functions to admin file as there are no public facing strings.